 - Cognitive neuroscience

 - Motor neuroscience and rehabilitation

-Graduates of will have
+Graduates of the Neuroscience MS will have

 - built core knowledge in specific areas of neuroscience;

 - developed a general professional competence in oral and written expression as well as in the critical analysis of research articles;

 - gained independence in communicating, teaching and thinking;

 - learned to effectively communicate and teach neuroscience; and